HBO Max: The 30 Best Movies to Watch

 Father of the Bride (2022)

 HBO Max's Father of the Bride introduces a Cuban American family that includes patriarch Billy, a traditional guy who struggles to digest surprising news from his eldest daughter: She's met a guy, and she wants to marry and move away with him.
-The third film adaptation of a 1949 novel of the same name by Edward Streeter, the movie is a comedy-drama with emphasis on the drama.
-But ultimately, it's an enjoyable iteration that includes stars like Andy Garcia and singer Gloria Estefan.
+The third film adaptation of a 1949 novel of the same name by Edward Streeter, the movie is an enjoyable iteration that includes stars like Andy Garcia and singer Gloria Estefan.

 An American Pickle (2020)